Hierarchical hyperbolicity of graph products: Some applications of hierarchical hyperbolicity

 \section{Some applications of hierarchical hyperbolicity}

 We now give some applications of the relative hierarchical hyperbolicity of graph products.
-Our main result of this section is Theorem \ref{thm:graph_products_of_HHGs}, which uses our results from the appendix to show that if the vertex groups of a graph product $G_{\Gamma}$ are HHGs, then $G_{\Gamma}$ is itself a (non-relative) HHG.
+Our main result of this section is Theorem \ref{thm:graph_products_of_HHGs}, which shows that if the vertex groups of a graph product $G_{\Gamma}$ are HHGs, then $G_{\Gamma}$ is itself a (non-relative) HHG.

 We then give a new proof of a theorem of Meier, classifying when a graph product $G_{\Gamma}$ with hyperbolic vertex groups is itself hyperbolic.
 We do this using the relative HHS structure that we just obtained, noting that when the vertex groups are hyperbolic, this is in fact a (non-relative) HHS structure.